 \subsection{Ablation Studies}

-For a fairer comparison and to validate our designs in LReID, we conduct all ablation experiments using the LUPerson-NL~\cite{fu2022large} pre-trained weights in Tab.~\ref{tab:ablation}.
-Besides state-of-the-art methods, we also compare the results of (1) Fine-Tune: fine-tuning the pre-trained model on different datasets sequentially; (2) DA: tuning BN layers to achieve distribution alignment at each training step; (3) SA: freezing the pre-trained model and only adding and tuning our proposed SA modules; (4) our proposed DASA; (5) Joint-Train: combining all datasets for joint training.
+For a fairer comparison and to validate our designs, we conduct all ablation experiments using the LUPerson-NL~\cite{fu2022large} pre-trained weights in Tab.~\ref{tab:ablation}.
+Without loss of generality, ablation experiments are conducted in Order 1 by default.
+Besides state-of-the-art methods, we also compare (1) Fine-Tune: fine-tuning the pre-trained model on different datasets sequentially; (2) DA: tuning BN layers to achieve distribution alignment at each training step; (3) SA: freezing the pre-trained model and only adding and tuning our proposed SA modules; (4) our proposed DASA; (5) Joint-Train: combining all datasets for joint training.
 Note that for SA, since BNNeck~\cite{luo2019bag} is not trained during pre-training, it is also trained at each training step.
-In Fig.~\ref{fig:pretrain_mAP_rank1}, we further investigate the influence of various pre-training choices on different methods, that is adopting different pre-trained weights trained on the ImageNet~\cite{deng2009imagenet}, LUPerson~\cite{fu2021unsupervised}, and LUPerson-NL~\cite{fu2022large} datasets for model initialization, respectively.
+In Fig.~\ref{fig:pretrain_mAP_rank1}, we further investigate the influence of various pre-training choices on different methods.
 We also explore the choices of kernel sizes for the SA module, the positions to use SA, and the effectiveness of SA in adapting semantics via attention map visualization.
-Without loss of generality, ablation results are conducted in Order 1 by default.

 \textbf{Effectiveness of distribution alignment.} As shown in Tab.~\ref{tab:ablation}, DA can achieve better results than advanced competitors~\cite{pu2021lifelong,yu2023lifelong,ge2022lifelong}, confirming the great impact of data distribution on LReID.
 Tuning BN layers eliminates the distribution differences between pre-training and application, which contributes to taking advantage of learned human semantics effectively.
-Unfortunately, conventional architecture-based lifelong learning methods designed for classification or recognition tasks~\cite{yoon2017lifelong,mallya2018packnet} do not concern the influence of BN layers.
+Unfortunately, conventional architecture-based lifelong learning methods designed for classification or recognition tasks~\cite{yoon2018lifelong,mallya2018packnet} do not concern the influence of BN layers.
 They try to keep and use acquired knowledge but do not mitigate the domain distribution gap, making them unsuitable for LReID.